Manhattan prosecutor's office recuses itself from Maurene Comey's lawsuit challenging her firing

 Sarcone — a Trump appointee — previously served as the office's interim U.S. attorney, a role that is limited to 120 days.
 When that time limit ran out, federal judges in the district declined to extend his term, and the Justice Department made him acting U.S. attorney — a controversial move that the Trump administration has attempted in several other offices, drawing legal challenges in some cases.

-CBS News has reached out to the Justice Department, Sarcone, Lesperance and Maurene Comey's attorney for comment.
-A spokesperson for the Southern District of New York declined to comment.
+CBS News has reached out to Sarcone, Lesperance and Maurene Comey's attorney for comment.
+Spokespeople for the Justice Department and the Southern District of New York declined to comment.